 - Exciting land and seascapes inspired by places loved and visited

 - Vibrant botanicals providing bursts of colour on even the dullest day

 - Amazing abstracts to entertain and surprise.

-Raskovsky's creative genius is an outstanding innovation to photographic art.
+Raskovsky's creative genius, an outstanding innovation to photographic art.
 A refined vision transforming photography into post-impressionistic masterpieces.
 Creates movement that vibrates all the nuances of a wild and rampant nature.
-Rich, imaginative and able to relieve viewers from accepted norms of photographic art and as a consequence he opens our minds.
+Rich imaginative ability to relieve viewers from accepted norms of photographic art and as a consequence, he opens our minds.